Lică Movilă

-Lică Stavarache Movilă (born 21 October 1961) is a Romanian former footballer, who played primarily as a midfielder.
+Lică Stavarache Movilă (born 21 October 1961) is a Romanian former professional footballer who played as a midfielder.

 Club career

 Movilă was born on 21 October 1961 in Brăila, Romania.
 He made his Divizia A debut on 21 June 1981, playing for SC Bacău under coach Angelo Niculescu in a 5–2 loss to Argeș Pitești.
 Midway through the 1982–83 season, he was transferred to Dinamo București.

 In his first two seasons at Dinamo he won the title under coach Nicolae Dumitru.
 He appeared in 16 matches with four goals scored in the first season and made 19 appearances with one goal in the second.
 During his period spent with The Red Dogs, Movilă also won two Cupa României.
 In the 2–1 victory over rivals Steaua București in the 1984 final, coach Dumitru did not use him, but in the 1986 final, coach Mircea Lucescu used him the entire match in the 1–0 win against the same team which had recently won the European Cup.
 Movilă played 16 games in which he scored two goals in European competitions.
 In the 1983–84 European Cup edition, he appeared in seven games and scored one goal against Kuusysi Lahti, as Dinamo eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
 During the first leg against the English team, Movilă's jaw was broken by a punch from Graeme Souness, who avoided a red card because the referee missed the incident.

 In 1988 he left Dinamo, going for one season to Flacăra Moreni.
-Afterwards, Movilă joined Universitatea Cluj where on 14 April 1990 he made his last Divizia A appearance in a 2–1 away loss to Jiul Petroșani, having a total of 199 matches with 23 goals in the competition.
+Afterwards, Movilă joined Universitatea Cluj where on 14 April 1990 he made his last Divizia A appearance in a 2–1 away loss to Jiul Petroșani, totaling 199 matches with 23 goals in the competition.
 Subsequently, he played alongside fellow Romanian Claudiu Vaișcovici for Zimbru Chișinău in the 1991 Soviet First League.
 In 1992, Movilă ended his career after playing for Israeli side Hapoel Be'er Sheva.